-We headed straight to the Hilton Millennium where we were staying for the next 3 nights.
-It isn’t in the most charming area but the view from the bedrooms is insane and well worth it!
+After an eleven-hour flight from London, we landed in Bangkok at mid-day and we headed straight to the Hilton Millennium where we were staying for the next three nights.
+It isn’t in the most charming area of Bangkok but the view from the bedrooms is insane and well worth it!

 To celebrate our first night in the land of smiles we headed to the rooftop for some cocktails (Thailand is heaven for cocktails aficionados).
 We then went to The Never Ending Summer, which is walking distance to the hotel, for the most delicious dinner!